cjohansen/replicant-docs/content/event-handlers.md

 ```

 And that's it, a bare-bones action dispatching system for your app.
 You can make
 this as sophisticated as you want.
-Or you could use `set-dispatch!` to hook into
+Or you could use
-a library that provides similar functionality.
-Your imagination is the limit.
+[Nexus](https://github.com/cjohansen/nexus), a library designed specifically
+around this idea.
+It expands the idea by separating side-effecting effects from
+pure actions, using dispatch-data in actions via placeholders, a rich
+interceptor model for development tooling and more.

 --------------------------------------------------------------------------------
 :block/id prevent-default